Table of Contents

 - Time management is a key concern when preparing for any competitive exam.
 An aspirant candidate needs to follow a regimen that is organized and disciplined.
 However, you are organized but flexible, and you can follow a precise schedule that is time-bound.

-- Your timetable might be flexible, but in order to be effective, you must have goal-oriented, time-bound study sessions.
+- Your timetable might be flexible, but to be effective, you must have goal-oriented, time-bound study sessions.
 Keep a record of your preparations if you set goals for your study time.

 - To better manage your time, prioritize your tasks.
 You might already be working or attending college, which limits your time for independent study.
 To use your time efficiently, give priority to your weak areas.